InsertKoinIO/koin-annotations/docs/reference/koin-annotations/annotations.md

 That's it, you can use your new definitions in Koin with the [regular Koin API](https://insert-koin.io/docs/reference/introduction)

+### Kotlin KMP Setup

+Please follow KSP setup as described in official documentation: [KSP with Kotlin Multiplatform](https://kotlinlang.org/docs/ksp-multiplatform.html)

+You can also check the [Hello Koin KMP](https://github.com/InsertKoinIO/hello-kmp/tree/annotations) project with basic setup for Koin Annotations.

 ## Definitions

 Koin Annotations allow to declare the same kind of definitions as the regular Koin DSL, but with annotations.
 Just tag your class with the needed annotation, and it will generate everything for you!